Keynecta/client-portal.keynecta.com/content/_index.md

 title: Home
 content_blocks:
   - _bookshop_name: home-hero
-    heading: Hi Gladstone, MI 👋
+    heading: Welcome to KeynectaI👋
     body: >-
       Welcome to your Safety Portal.
-Each department has a safety committee representative that you can connect with regarding safety issues.
-Provide them with ideas and recommendations to improve your safety program.
+This is where you can add a message to all employees login.

+      We can also provide instructions like this months training topic.
     image_1:
-      image_url: /uploads/gladstone-logo-color.jpeg
+      image_url: /uploads/keynectalogo-web.jpg
-      image_alt: Gladstone MI logo
+      image_alt: Keynecta Logo
     button:
       enabled: false
       button_url: